 Most big e-commerce operators and retailers use dedicated inventory management software to plan, coordinate, and control every aspect of their inventory.
 But, for a small business, it is actually an unnecessary luxury, and Google Sheets is a great starting point to start tracking your products, profits, and needs at little or no cost.

-Google Sheets is a customisable and cloud-based tool that can be easily used by multiple team members.
+Google Sheets is a customizable and cloud-based tool that can be easily used by multiple team members.
 Of course, it has some limitations as well.
 For example, you need to make manual entries and can’t scan QR codes and barcodes, unlike more sophisticated inventory management software.
-But with some adds-on, like Coupler.io, even these limitations can be tackled.
+But with some auxiliary tools, like Coupler.io, even these limitations can be tackled.
 We will expand on this more a bit later.

 Retail inventory Google Sheets template